RKO Pictures: Origin

-In September, while Kennedy was traveling in Europe, Sarnoff began negotiations with Wall Street banker Elisha Walker, whose firm was heavily invested in KAO, to merge the exhibition circuit with Film Booking Offices under RCA control.
-Soon after Kennedy's return at the end of the month, the deal was finalized, with Kennedy arranging to sell off his FBO and KAO shares and options at enormous profit.
+In September, while Kennedy was traveling in Europe, Sarnoff began negotiations with Walker, whose firm was now heavily invested in KAO, to merge the exhibition circuit with Film Booking Offices under RCA control.
+Soon after Kennedy's return at the end of the month, he closed the deal, arranging to sell off his FBO and KAO shares, options, and convertibles at enormous profit.
 On October 23, 1928, RCA announced the creation of the Radio-Keith-Orpheum Corp. holding company, with Sarnoff as board chairman.
-Kennedy, who withdrew from his executive positions in the merged businesses, kept Pathé and the PDC assets that it had absorbed separate from RKO and in his personal charge.
-RCA owned the governing stock interest in RKO, 22 percent (in the early 1930s, its share rose as high as 60 percent).
+The new administration made clear that Kennedy's services were no longer needed and he stepped down from his board and executive positions in the merged businesses, leaving him with co-ownership and management of Pathé and the PDC assets that it had absorbed.
+RCA owned the governing stock interest in RKO, 22 percent (in the early 1930s, its stake rose as high as 60 percent).
 On January 25, 1929, the new company's production arm, presided over by former FBO vice-president Joseph I. Schnitzer, was unveiled as RKO Productions Inc. A week later, it filed for the trademark "Radio Pictures".